bribes/NameMC-Extras/README.md

 # NameMC Extras (Beta)
-A Chromium Extension that adds many features to NameMC currently work in progress.
+A Firefox Extension that adds many features to NameMC currently work in progress.

 Same installation as NameMC+